-This year is characterized by many extreme events as those of January 2005, July 2005, August-September 2005 ([16], [17]).
-According to [18] and [19] the rate during solar maximum is much higher than the highest corrected rate (3.11 per day) reported in previous cycles.
+2007).
+According to Webb and Howard (1994) and Cliver et al. (1994) the rate during solar maximum is much higher than the highest corrected rate (3.11 per day) reported in previous cycles.

-Separating the number of CMEs that were occurred in every range of width 90° , the correlation coefficient between them and the rate of SPEs on yearly basis was calculated.
+Separating the number of CMEs that occurred in every range of width 90°, the correlation coefficient between them and the rate of SPEs on yearly basis was calculated.
+It is important to note that the width used in this work is not the accurate width determination described in Michalek et al. (2007), but it is obtained from the measured values of the angular extension of SOHO/LASCO catalogue (http:// cdaw.gsfc.nasa.gov/CME\list).
 Results of the calculated correlation coefficient in each width interval are presented in Fig. 3a (upper panel).
-As it can be seen the correlation coefficient is growing up with the width of CMEs with a jump for the events with width $>180^{\circ}$ called wide CMEs.
+As it can be seen the correlation coefficient is growing with the width of CMEs with a jump for the events with width >180° called wide CMEs.
 The same procedure concerning the speed of CMEs is also applied.
 The results are presented in Fig. 3b (lower panel).
-It is evident from this figure that slow CMEs with linear speed <200 km/s seem to be not correlated with SPEs and the correlation coefficient becomes positive for CMEs with speed >400km/s.
-A big value of correlation coefficient (r=0.78) is appeared for the case of CMEs with linear speed >800km/sec.
+It is evident from this figure that slow CMEs with linear speed <200 km/s seem not to be correlated with SPEs and the correlation coefficient becomes positive for CMEs with speed >400 km/s.
+A high value of correlation coefficient (r = 0.78) was deduced for the case of CMEs with linear speed >800 km/s.
 This fact in combination with the result obtained from Fig. 4c, where the speed of CMEs that are in close association with proton flares seems to be greater than 800 km/sec, leads to the conclusion that the fast CMEs are well connected with SPEs.
-This conclusion is also consistent with previous works where smaller time periods were investigated ([9], [15]).
+This conclusion is also consistent with previous works where smaller time periods were investigated (Gopalswamy et al., 2002; Reinard and Andrews, 2006).
+It is noteworthy to mention that there is a big value of correlation coefficient at the speed region 400-600 km/s.
+Since the average speed of CMEs is 439.32 km/s, this peak is expected.

-Since coronal mass ejections bring large-scale changes in the corona, which have fundamental implication for the evolution of magnetic-flux of the Sun, it is interesting to examine the long-term behaviour of the CMEs.
-Based on the previous results that solar energetic particles seem to be connected with fast and wide CMEs, their solar cycle variation was examined.
-The time distribution of all detected by SOHO CME rate as well as of the CMEs having linear speed >800 km/s, CMEs with width $>180^{\circ}$ as well as CMEs having linear speed >800km/s and width $>180^{\circ}$, called fast and wide during the last solar cycle are presented in Fig. 2.
+Since coronal mass ejections introduce large-scale changes in the corona, which have a fundamental implication for the evolution of magnetic-flux of the Sun, it is interesting to examine the long-term behaviour of the CMEs.
+Based on earlier indications that solar energetic particles seem to be connected with fast and wide CMEs, their solar cycle variation was examined.
+Fig. 2 presents the time distribution of all CMEs detected by SOHO (Fig. 2, top left panel) as well as those subsets having a linear speed >800 km/s ("fast", Fig. 2, bottom left panel), an angular width >180° ("wide", Fig. 2, top right panel) or qualify as both fast and wide (Fig. 2, bottom right panel).
 The data are corrected taking into account all the data gaps.
-This figure shows that all CME rate in all cases follows the 11-year variation of solar cycle.
-At the end of the cycle, during the years 2005 and 2006 there is an increase at the CME rate that may affect to the unexpected solar extreme events during these vears.
-The time distribution of fast and wide CMEs is more consistent to the solar cycle variation.
-It is noted that an average value of four CMEs per day is observed near solar maximum ([9]).
+This figure shows that the CME rate in all cases follows the 11-year variation of the solar cycle.
+At the end of the cycle, during the years 2005 and 2006, there is an increase in the CME rate that may be accounted to the unexpected solar extreme events during these years.
+The time distribution of fast and wide CMEs is more consistent with the solar cycle variation than the unselected sample.
+The average value of four CMEs per day confirms the measurement by Gopalswamy et al. (2002).